secretlay3r/Dividence/README.md

 ![preview](https://github.com/user-attachments/assets/b4ce2a29-7950-4c02-898a-27d38d9a6c15)

+## Important in-game settings

+Graphics settings should be lower than `EPIC` settings

+For the FOV circle to work, put the game in `windowed fullscreen` mode

 ## Quick Installation (Recommended)

 Run `build.bat` and it will make all the work for you.
 (Ensure that Python is installed and added to your system's PATH beforehand.)